sturob/tmux-backspin/README.md

 ## How it works

 The plugin uses tmux-hooks to keep a log of all window navigations under /tmp/tmux-back/.
-This is so we can support going back more than one window at some point.
+This is so we can support going back more than one window in the future.
 For now it can be useful to tail as a live log of what you have been working on.

 Run ~/.tmux/plugins/tmux-backspin/scripts/tail-history.sh for the live formatted log: